 - democratiz ...

-Dr. Wood is a Postdoctoral Fellow in the Department of Political Science at the University of Victoria.
-She completed her PhD at the University of Edinburgh in 2008; before embarking on an academic career she worked for over twenty-five years for the Governments of Alberta and the Northwest Territories providing policy advice and directing provincial/territorial income support, social services, apprenticeship, training, and employment programs, including their intergovernmental dimensions.
-Her postdoctoral research compares the governance of employment and training policy in Canada with approaches used in the European Union.
-She has published on labour market policy in Canada, the United Kingdom and the European Union, and has recently completed work with the OECD comparing flexibility with accountability in employment policy in Belgium, Canada, Denmark and the Netherlands.
+Donna E. Wood is an Adjunct Assistant Professor in the Department of Political Science at the University of Victoria.
+She has a Master of Public Management from the University of Alberta and a PhD from the University of Edinburgh.
+Before embarking on a research career in 2003 she worked for over twenty-five years for the Alberta and Northwest Territories governments in Canada, providing policy advice and directing income support, social services, apprenticeship, training, and employment programs.
+With Dr. Amy Verdun she co-edited a special issue of Canadian Public Administration (June 2013, Volume 56, No. 2) comparing the governance of social programs in Canada and the European Union.
+She has published on federalism and labour market policy in Canada, the United Kingdom and the European Union.
+She is currently undertaking research comparing how Canadian provinces govern the public employment service following the devolution of this responsibility from the federal government in 1996.

 - Comparative politics